mitoc/website/_pages/rentals/intervale-manual.md

 ---
 The below contains information which **you must read and follow.** This is not an online license agreement.

-# <span style="color:red;">Use During Covid</span>

-In order to mitigate the risks of COVID-19, some rules for accessing Intervale have been modifed.
-Below is a list of all updated rules pertaining to Intervale access and COVID-19.
-These rules are intended to supercede any other rule listed on this page which may be in contradiction.

-### <span style="color:red;">Outdoor/Camping Only</span>

-- **Vaccination Status:** All guests must use MIT's Tim Tickets "Visitor" portal for Intervale to attest that they are either fully vaccinated or that they have a valid medical or religious excemption.
-- **Daily Attestation:** All guests staying at the property must use MIT's Tim Tickets "Visitor" portal for Intervale to submit a daily attestation of health.
-- **Guest Information:** For the purposes of contact tracing, the full name of each guest as well as their contact information (email or phone) must be provided at the time of reservation.

-### <span style="color:red;">Cabin & Yurt</span>

-In addition to all of the requirements above for camping & outdoor use only, the following rules also apply to using the cabin or yurt.

-- **Occupancy:** The cabin and yurt are indoor spaces and may be reserved separately.
-Only 1 group of up to 10 people may reserve the cabin or yurt for any single night.
-- **Ventilation:** As much as possible, keep a window(s) cracked to improve ventilation.
-- **Masking:** Masks are required indoors (cabin/yurt) except while eating, drinking, or sleeping.
-- **Distancing:** As much as possible, guests inside the cabin & yurt should attempt to social distance.
-- **Cleaning:** Guests must thoroughly clean all surfaces prior to departing.

-**NOTE:** Vaccination status and daily health attestations are shared only with MIT Medical for contact tracing purposes.
-Guest contact information is also subject to sharing for contact tracing purposes only.

 ---
 # Purpose